NidasioAlberto/iot-2024/challenge 1/report.md

 - **Transmission at 2dBm**: $800mW$
 - **Deep-sleep**: $60mW$

-TODO: Compare with datasheet

-Given the application requirements, where all the nodes are in a parking area, we assume that the sink node is realtively close to the nodes.
+Given the application requirements, where all the nodes are in a parking area, we assume that the sink node is relatively close to the nodes.
 For this reason we can transmit at 2dBm power.

 Considering the power consumption and duration of each relative state, we can estimate the power consumption of one cycle:
 - **Setup**: $315mW \cdot 168216\mu{s} = 60mJ$